HathorNetwork/rfcs/0000-sub-tokens.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Token transactions will behave as regular transactions in the Hathor DAG.
 Each new token will have a 32-byte unique identifier (uid).
 It is possible to set user-friendly alias to these uids, but it is configured in each node/wallet.
-Users should never rely on alias; the uid of the token must all be checked.
+Users should never rely on alias; the uid of the token must always be checked.

 After a token has been created, it may be freely exchanged exactly like Hathor's tokens.
 Thus, they will have the same features, like Nano Contracts, timelock, and so on.
 It will be possible to create transactions with more than one token, i.e., Hathor's tokens and a sub-token, as long the verification passes for each token.